dtonhofer/rpmsnap/README.md

 Paul Waterman's [rpmscomp](https://github.com/pdwaterman/rpmscomp/).
 It uses `ssh(1)` to grab a dump of a remote RPM database.

+There is a Perl module to access the PRM database: [RPM4](https://metacpan.org/pod/RPM4).
+We don't use it though and call the `rpm(8)` command through Perl's [https://perldoc.perl.org/functions/system](`system()`].

 ## Status

 - Maintained.
 Old but serviceable.
 - 2011-XX-XX: The first version was created in the context of administration of a handful of machines running Red Hat Linux.
 - 2022-06-25: Code rearranged.
 Fixed so that it can deal with carets that are now starting to show up in release strings.
 - 2022-07-04: Gross bug fixed whereby the last package in the rpm-generated package list was not considered.
+- 2024-06-19: Reorganized the tree of files.
+Slight maintenance.

 ## License